rhelmer/gecko-dev/browser/tools/devbrowser/docs/index.rst

 Browser Components:
     The UI that the user interacts with, such as the back button and the address bar.
-    Each componebnt is loaded into its own remote content-privileged process.
-The main thread of each componebnt is *only* for user interaction.
+    Each component is loaded into its own remote content-privileged process.
+The main thread of each component is *only* for user interaction.
 WASM and JS modules may be loaded and run in workers, but they *cannot synchronously interact with the UI*.

 Browser Services (aka Main Process):